 \section{Abstract}

-In this article, we prove that an asymptotic formula on the prime number race for Fermat curves of prime degree is equivalent to a part of the Deep Riemann Hypothesis (DRH), which is a conjecture on the convergence of the partial Euler products of $L$-functions on the critical line.
-We also show that such equivalences hold for some quotients of Fermat curves.
-As an application, we compute the orders of zeros at $s=1$ for the second moment $L$-functions of these curves under DRH.
+In this article, we prove that an asymptotic formula for the prime number race with respect to Fermat curves of prime degree is equivalent to part of the Deep Riemann Hypothesis (DRH), which is a conjecture on the convergence of partial Euler products of $L$-functions on the critical line.
+We also show that such an equivalence holds for some quotients of Fermat curves.
+As an application, we compute the order of zero at $s=1$ for the second moment $L$-functions of those curves under DRH.

 {\fnsymbol{footnote}} \footnote[0]{2020 Mathematics Subject Classification:\ Primary 11M06, 11N05;\ Secondary 11G30.} {\arabic{footnote}} {\fnsymbol{footnote}} \footnote[0]{Keywords:\ Chebyshev's bias, $L$-function, Fermat curve, Jacobi sum, the Deep Riemann Hypothesis.} {\arabic{footnote}}